Marie-Angélique de Bombelles

 Marie-Angélique Charlotte, Marquise de Bombelles (née de Mackau; 1762– 29 September 1800), was a French court office holder and letter writer.
 She was maid of honour and a personal friend and confidante of Élisabeth of France (1764–1794), and known in history for her correspondence with her, which is preserved.
 Her mother Angélique de Mackau and both Angélique and her sister Renée de Soucy were governesses to the royal children.

 Life

 She was the daughter of Baron Louis Eléonor Dirkheim de Mackau (1727–1767) and Marie-Angélique de Mackau, and the sister of Renée Suzanne de Soucy (1758–1841) and Armand Louis de Mackau (1759–1827).
 She married her cousin, the diplomat Marc Marie, Marquis de Bombelles in 1778, and became the mother of Louis Philippe de Bombelles, Charles-René de Bombelles and Heinrich Bombelles.

 Her mother served as sous gouvernante (governess) to the royal children, and she herself was a playmate of Élisabeth of France during her childhood and then maid-of-honour prior to her marriage.
 She was a close personal friend and confidante of Élisabeth, and their correspondence is considered a valuable source of the life of the princess.

-Marie-Angélique de Bombelles emigrated after the outbreak of the French Revolution in 1789.
+Marie-Angélique de Bombelles emigrated to Switzerland after the outbreak of the French Revolution in 1789, taking up residence at Wartegg Castle in Rorschacherberg.